Ryan Kesler: Vancouver Canucks (2003–2014)

-When the NHL lockout ended and play resumed for the 2005–06 NHL season, Kesler joined the Canucks for his first full season with the team, playing in all 82 games and finishing the season with 23 points.
-With his entry-level contract expiring in the off-season, Kesler rejected a $564,000 qualifying offer from the Canucks before becoming a restricted free agent on July 1, 2006.
+When the NHL lockout ended and play resumed for the 2005–06 season, Kesler joined the Canucks for his first full season with the team, playing in all 82 games and finishing the season with 23 points (10 goals, 13 assists) as the Canucks came three points short of a playoff spot.

+With his entry-level contract expiring in the 2006 off-season, Kesler rejected a $564,000 qualifying offer from the Canucks before becoming a restricted free agent on July 1, 2006.
 Unable to come to terms on a new deal with the Canucks, Kesler signed a one-year, $1.9-million offer sheet with the Philadelphia Flyers on September 12.
 The offer sheet from Flyers general manager Bobby Clarke was the first in the NHL since the Tampa Bay Lightning extended one to Brett Hauer in July 1999.
 The move was highly controversial, with many NHL general managers criticizing how Kesler's inflated salary would affect future free agent signings.
 The Canucks had one week to either match the offer or receive a second round draft pick from the Flyers in 2007 as compensation.
 Two days after the signing, the Canucks matched the Flyers' offer.

-After playing 48 games in the 2006–07 NHL season, Kesler suffered a torn acetabular labrum and missed the remainder of the regular season, finishing the season with 16 points.
-Kesler returned to the Canucks lineup for the first game of their quarterfinal playoff series against the Dallas Stars.
-While blocking a shot in the fourth overtime of the game, Kesler was re-injured, suffering a displaced index finger.
-Despite finishing the game, Kesler was forced to undergo surgery to repair the damage and missed the remainder of the playoffs.
-In the off-season, the Canucks re-signed Kesler to a three-year, $5.25 million contract extension on May 24, 2007.
+After playing 48 games in the 2006–07 season, Kesler suffered a torn acetabular labrum in a game against the Buffalo Sabres on January 19, 2007, and missed the remainder of the season, finishing the season playing in 48 games with 16 points (six goals, 10 assists).
+Kesler returned to the Canucks lineup for the first game of their first round series in the 2007 playoffs on April 13 against the Dallas Stars, making his Stanley Cup playoff debut that day.
+While blocking a shot in the fourth overtime of the game, Kesler was re-injured, suffering a broken index finger.
+Despite finishing the game, Kesler was forced to undergo surgery to repair his finger and missed the remainder of the playoffs.
+In Kesler's absence, the Canucks defeated sixth-seeded Stars in seven games before getting defeated in five games by second-seeded and eventual Stanley Cup champion Anaheim Ducks.

+On May 24, 2007, the Canucks re-signed Kesler to a three-year, $5.25 million contract extension.
 In comparison to his previous contract, facilitated by the Flyers' offer sheet, the deal represented a $150,000 pay cut in terms of average annual salary.

-Early into his fourth season with the Canucks, Kesler was cross-checked in the face by Flyers forward Jesse Boulerice.
+On October 10, three games into 2007–08, Kesler was cross-checked in the face by Philadelphia Flyers forward Jesse Boulerice.
 The cross-check was an immediate response to Kesler hitting Flyers defenseman Randy Jones and resulted in Kesler leaving the game with a sore jaw.
 Boulerice was subsequently suspended for 25 games, matching the then largest suspension in NHL history.
-Later in the season, Kesler was involved in another violent on-ice incident when Anaheim Ducks defenseman Chris Pronger used his skate blade to stomp on Kesler's calf.
+Later in the season, on March 12, 2008, Kesler was involved in another violent on-ice incident when Anaheim Ducks defenseman Chris Pronger used his skate blade to stomp on Kesler's calf.
 Kesler was not injured on the play.
 Although the NHL originally announced Pronger would not receive a suspension on the play, he later received an eight-game suspension when new video emerged of the incident.
-Over the course of the season, Kesler established himself as a solid two-way center, scoring what was then a career-high 21 goals and 37 points and playing a regular shutdown role against opposing teams' top players and on the penalty kill with linemate Alexandre Burrows.
+Over the course of the season, Kesler established himself as a solid two-way center, scoring what was then a career-high 21 goals and 16 assists for 37 points in 80 games and playing a regular shutdown role against opposing teams' top players and on the penalty kill with linemate Alexandre Burrows.
+Despite his improved individual play and increased role within the team, the Canucks failed to qualify for the playoffs for the second time in three seasons, coming three points back from the last playoff spot.